danielballan/photomosaic/README.md

 #### Scatter image placement

-To place image randomly within a window of their location, turn on scattering a specify a margin in pixels.
+To place image randomly within a window around their original location, turn on scattering a specify a margin in pixels.

     mos = mosaic(tiles, scatter=True, margin=10)